pogi7/dx-tips/CONTRIBUTING.md

 ## Submitting changes

 Please create a pull request to our project's Github repo.
-As a merge request description, please fill in the pull request description template [here](https://github.com/opencaesar/oml-vision/pulls).
-We would be very grateful if you would include Jest unit tests for the added code.
+As a merge request description, please fill in the pull request description template [here](https://github.com/pogi7/dx-tips/pulls).

 Make sure that all of your commits are atomic (i.e. addressing not more than one feature per commit) and always write a clear message for your commits.